index

 dϵdt=rϵ(1ϵ)δη,\frac{d\epsilon}{dt} = r\epsilon(1-\epsilon) - \delta\eta,

-The crisis timing follows from requiring η=ηc\eta = \eta_c,
+The crisis timing follows from overhead approaching saturation,

 where η1\eta_1 is initial growth phase overhead.
-This predicts crisis occurs logarithmically after discovery—rapid initial exploitation followed by extended saturation period before breakdown.
+This suggests crises occur logarithmically after discovery—rapid initial exploitation followed by an extended saturation period before breakdown.

 The breakthrough timing depends on the exploration of adjacent possibility spaces.
 While the primary innovation saturates, secondary exploration continues.
 The breakthrough probability follows,